 Kasparov (\cite{Kas-1979aa}) extended this concept by considering a group $Ext(A,B)$ of stable unitary equivalence classes of essential $C^*$-algebra extensions of $A$ by $B \otimes \clk$, where $A$ is nuclear and separable, and $B$ is separable.
-However, if $B\neq \clk$, then $Ext(A,B)$ remains silent regarding any information about unitary equivalence classes of such extensions, and therefore, two elements in the same class may have non-isomorphic middle $C^*$-algebras.
-For a nuclear $C^*$-algebra $A$ and a finite dimensional compact metric space $Y$, Pimsner, Popa and Voiculescu~(\cite{PimPopVoi-1979aa}) constructed another group $Ext_{PPV}(Y,A)$ consisting of strong unitary equivalence classes of unital homogeneous extensions of $A$ by $C(Y) \otimes \clk$.
+However, the group $Ext(A,B)$ remains, in general, silent regarding any information about unitary equivalence classes of such extensions, and therefore, two elements in the same class may have non-isomorphic middle $C^*$-algebras.
+To overcome this issue, Pimsner, Popa and Voiculescu~(\cite{PimPopVoi-1979aa}) constructed another group $\mathrm{Ext}_{\mathrm{PPV}}(Y, A)$ for a nuclear $C^*$-algebra $A$ and a finite dimensional compact metric space $Y$, consisting of strong unitary equivalence classes of unital homogeneous extensions of $A$ by $C(Y) \otimes \clk$.

 We say that the $C^*$-algebra of a quotient space $G_q/H_q$ is $q$-invariant if for different values of $q \in (0,1)$, $C(G_q/H_q)$ are isomorphic.
-In (\cite{HonSzy-2002aa}), Hong and Szymanski showed that the odd dimensional quantum sphere $C(S_q^{2n+1})=C(SU_q(n+1)/SU_q(n))$ can be obtained by applying quantum double suspension (QDS) operation to $C(\bbbt)$ iteratively, and as a result, one gets $q$-invariance of $C(S_q^{2n+1})$.
-Chakraborty and Sundar \cite{ChaSun-2011aa} exploited this fact to construct good spectral triples of $C(S_q^{2n+1})$.
-Lance (\cite{Lan-1998aa}) proved $q$-invariance of $C(SO_q(3))$, which, to the best of our understanding, has a flaw.
+In (\cite{HonSzy-2002aa}), Hong and Szymanski showed that the odd dimensional quantum sphere $C(S_q^{2n+1})=C(SU_q(n+1)/SU_q(n))$ can be obtained by applying quantum double suspension (QDS) operation to $C(\bbbt)$ iteratively, and as a result, one gets $q$-invariance of $S_q^{2n+1}$.
+Chakraborty and Sundar \cite{ChaSun-2011aa} exploited this fact to construct finite summable regular nontrivial spectral triples on $C(S_q^{2n+1})$.
+Lance (\cite{Lan-1998aa}) proved $q$-invariance of $SO_q(3)$, which, to the best of our understanding, has a flaw.
 The author correctly established the following short exact sequence of $C^*$-algebras: